tentone/street-monitor/README.md

 ### Gettings started

-- Download OpenCV and install it on your system.
+- Download OpenCV 4.2.0 and install it on your system.
+- Install CMAKE and setup your IDE for C++ development.
+- Install GCC for linux development or Visual Studio for windows development.

 ### License